Union army: Corps of Engineers

+Brigadier General Joseph Gilbert Totten was in charge of the Corps of Engineers when the Civil War began.
+Having held this position since 1838, his chief concern before the war was maintaining the nation's coastal fortifications.
+He effectively ran the Corps and maintained its independence until his abrupt death on April 22, 1864 due to pneumonia.
+He was replaced by Brigadier General Richard Delafield who served through the end of the war.

 Corps of Topographical Engineers

 The Corps of Topographical Engineers had been established in 1831 with the mission of exploration, surveying, and cartography, particularly in the American West.
 Topographical engineers (or "topogs") including John C. Frémont, Howard Stansbury, William H. Emory and Gouverneur K. Warren were instrumental in the westward expansion of the United States.
 During the war, the civilian nature of the Corps' mission was largely suspended and it undertook the role of reconnaissance, construction of defensive works and supplying maps to the army.
 In these conditions drawing a distinction between the two corps became increasingly impractical, until in March 1863 the Corps of Topographical Engineers was disbanded and its mission taken up by the Corps of Engineers.

 The Topographical Engineers numbered forty-five officers before the Civil War.
 In August 1861 an additional two lieutenant colonels, four majors and six lieutenants were authorized by Congress.
 There were no enlisted men in the Corps, although when the Corps was expanded Congress also authorized a company of engineers for the Topographical Engineers to be modeled after the Corps of Engineers.
 However this company was never formed, and the actual size of the Corps shrank as a number retired, died, defected to the Confederacy or became general officers of the volunteers, until eventually the remaining officers were absorbed by the Corps of Engineers.

 The most important role played by the Topographical Engineers, even after their merger with the regular Corps, was providing desperately-needed maps to army commanders.
 Each field army headquarters established their own topographical departments under the supervision of engineer officers, which would provide the army with maps necessary for a given campaign.
 Such departments themselves were staffed with teams of draughtsmen and assistants and stocked with printing presses, photographic and lithographic equipment.